 The Mysterious Mind

-In class, you will learn about psychology by doing group work, playing games, doing hands-on activities, and sharing your opinions and ideas.
+In this course, you will learn about psychology by playing games, doing hands-on activities, and sharing your opinions and ideas.
 You will also do a lot of fun experiments, and then we will talk about why you did what you did and see what others do.
 Psychology is in everything from making decisions, playing sports, solving crimes, to doing magic.

 Here are some of the topics we will cover: